jeffbowman/ansible-dev-provision/README.md

 on [Arch Linux](https://www.archlinux.org) and using [XFCE4](https://www.xfce.org) as the window manager.

-Additional optional software currently configured to install is:

-* Elasticsearch
-* Kibana

-But these must be mentioned in the Vagrantfile to enable installing them.
-They are not provided by default.

 ## Getting Started

 These instructions will get you started.
 Some caveats: